Online MBA in Finance Explained

 This core MBA class scrutinizes numerous subjects: "risk and return, asset pricing, capital budgeting and corporate investment decisions, capital structure decisions, dividend policy, corporate merger, divestiture and take-over decisions."
 The online business school emphasizes innovation and real-world skills, such as interpersonal and negotiation skills.
 The Princeton Review named the university's business school among the nation's strongest programs for 2013.
 Additionally, the online school earned the number 24 spot on U.S. News & World Report's "Best Online Graduate Business Programs" list.

-Applicants can explore rankings of finance MBA programs to help determine which schools would be a good fit for them.
+Applicants can explore rankings of finance MBA degree programs to help determine which schools would be a good fit for them.
 Different publications have different methodologies for evaluating schools.
 U.S. News & World Report, for example, selected schools for its list of the best specialty programs based on ratings by business school deans and program directors.
 These school administrators nominated up to 10 leading programs for specialty areas such as finance.
 Schools that came out on top are listed below.

 Top Finance MBA Rankings (U.S. News & World Report, 2014):